Updated On | 18,November 2021

 As per NAAC assessment relies on the following set of 7 criteria.

 Curriculum & syllabus is one of the basic pillars of quality education.
 It's crucial to have a relevant, detailed, well-organized syllabus to boost the student learning outcomes & skills.

 #2: Teaching, Learning, and Evaluation

 This criterion takes the first criteria of curriculum designing one step ahead.
-It involves teachers to implement teaching-learning activities & keep a tab on the results to enhance student progress.
+It involves teachers implementing teaching-learning activities & keeping a tab on the results to enhance student progress.

 #3: Research, Innovation, and Extensions